Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Generalisation for A -twisted Abelian gauge theories

 In the examples to follow, we will not endeavour to systematically determine the joint kernel of these screening charges for our free field realisations.
 Rather, as in the main example of $T[\mathrm{SU}(2)]$, we will identify a standard set of gauge/BRST-invariant operators which can be bosonised and rewritten (up to the addition or BRST exact terms) as elements of $V_{\rm FRR}$).
 Conjecturally, these will generate (perhaps even strongly generate) the corresponding $A$-twisted VOAs.

-Our standard set of BRST-invariant operators (written in gauge theory variables), which extrapolates in the obvious manner the list in \eqref{eq:tsu2-closed-ops} for $T[\mathrm{SU}(2)]$, is as follows: \begin{itemize} \item Affine currents corresponding to the $T_H$ moment maps $\mu_H^a$ for the flavour torus acting on hypermultiplets only,
+Our standard set of BRST-invariant operators (written in gauge theory variables), which extrapolates in the obvious manner the list in \eqref{eq:tsu2-closed-ops} for $T[\mathrm{SU}(2)]$, is as follows: \begin{itemize} \item Affine currents in correspondence with the $T_H$ moment maps $\mu_{H,\mathbb{C}}^a$ for the flavour torus acting on hypermultiplets only,

 \item Fermionic currents $X_i \xi^i$ and $Y^i\chi_i$ for $i=1,\ldots,N$. \item Affine currents corresponding to the fermionic versions of the flavour symmetry moment maps,

 \item Chiral analogues of the monomial generators $W^A$ of the Higgs branch chiral ring.
 These can always be written unambiguously (no ordering ambiguities arise) as the same monomials as the Higgs branch operators, with $X$'s and $Y$'s reinterpreted as symplectic bosons. \item Cousins of the $W^A$ obtained by performing all possible collections of substitutions of the form $X_i \leftrightarrow \chi_i$ or $Y^i \leftrightarrow \xi^i$. \end{itemize} We note that the above list is overcomplete as a potentially minimal set of strong generators.
 In particular, the affine currents $J_a$ as well as the fermionic cousins of the $W^A$ described in the last bullet point appear in the (iterated) singular OPEs of the fermionic currents with the $K_a$ and the $W^A$, respectively.